 Beer Battered Fish Tacos Recipe

 According to Matt of Plating Pixels, this Beer Battered Fish Tacos recipe is so good you might start having them for breakfast.
 At least, that was his experience after a trip to Mexico.
-The Baja favorite begins with your choice of white fish like cod, halibut, or even mahi mahi.
+The Baja favorite begins with your choice of fish like cod, halibut, or even mahi mahi.

 Next, dip the fish in Matt’s well-tested beer batter recipe until wholly coated and fry.
 The result is a puffed-up, deliciously crispy golden-brown exterior hiding tender, flaky white fish.
 Finally, add it to tortillas and top it with cabbage slaw and a homemade avocado sauce for a food experience you’ll have over and over again.